cozmaoanna/movies-dashboard/README.md

 Deployment / Hosting
 This Application was deployed and is hosted on Heroku - gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app. mLab MongoDB was chosen to host the dataset on the server.

-Installation
-Follow the below instructions to get this project up & running on Mac (commands will be slightly different for Windows)

-Download MongoDB & Robomongo
-Go to folder you want to put the cloned project in your terminal & type: $ git clone https://github.com/kgmaxwell1990/threatened-species-dashboard.git
-Create & Activate a new Virtual Environment in terminal: Create: $ python3 -m venv ~/virtualenvs/name_of_environment Activate: $ source ~/virtualenvs/name_of_environment/bin/activate
-Install the project dependancies: $ pip install -r requirements.txt Get Mongod running $ mongod --config config/mongoConfig.conf Open the folder in vscode and use the internal Terminal Navigate to the 'threatened_species.py', right click and select 'Run python file in terminal' You should see it running below - go to your browser and type '127.0.0.1:5000' into the address bar and the application should appear

 Testing
 This Application was tested across a range of browsers